tsedio/tsed/docs/tutorials/aws.md

 ---
 # AWS

-Amazon Web Services is one possible way host your Node.js application.
+Amazon Web Services is one possible way to host your Node.js application.

-This tutorial show you how to configure the Express application written with Ts.ED, to be executed as aAWS Lambda Function.
+This tutorial shows you how to configure the Express application written with Ts.ED, to be executed as an AWS Lambda Function.

 More information here: [Official AWS Docs](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html)